Tragedy in Fisterra: eight-year-old boy dies in fall from port

-A tragic event has shaken the municipality of Fisterra in A Coruña.
+A tragic event has shocked the municipality of Fisterra in A Coruña.
 An 8-year-old boy died after falling from a height of about 15 meters in the port area.
 Emergency services arrived at the scene but were unable to save his life.
 The causes of the accident are still being investigated by the authorities.

 Safety in port infrastructure: what is failing in current systems? 🛑